 - However, Hasted characters have every action occur 50% faster, including movement.
-This can result in a hasted character with movement delay 6 behaving as if movement delay were 5 (rounded up from 4.5), even though movement delay itself is technically unchanged.
+This can result in a hasted character with movement delay 6 behaving as if movement delay were 4, even though movement delay itself is technically unchanged.

 Notes on swimming:

-- The swimming penalty does not affect Octopodes or Merfolk.
-Instead, Merfolk grow a fishtail and swim faster while Octopodes retain their normal speed while swimming.
+- The swimming penalty does not affect Merfolk, Octopodes, or Barachim.
+Instead, Merfolk grow a fishtail and swim faster while the other two retain their normal speed.

 - In 0.15, the encumbered and overloaded status effects (and item weight in general) were removed.

-- Prior to 0.14, the Ponderousness ego increased movement delay by 2 aut; and the swiftness decreased it by 2 auts, without any kind of penalization to your movement delay at all.
+- Prior to 0.14, the Ponderousness ego increased movement delay by 2 aut, and the Swiftness decreased it by 2 auts without any penalty afterwards.

 - Prior to 0.13, the running ego reduced movement delay by two auts.